 1. Fish Oil and Omega-3 Fatty Acids

-In addition to improving focus, fish oil and Omega-3s have been known to help children with ADD/ADHD organize objects (such as toys and crafts) and activities.
+Fish oil and Omega-3s have been known to help children with ADD/ADHD focus.
+In doing this it can help them to organize objects (such as toys and crafts) and activities.
+A study conducted by Paul Montgomery, D. Phil. focused on the importance of fatty acids.
+He states,” A lack of certain polyunsaturated fatty acids may contribute to dyslexia and attention-deficit/hyperactivity disorder.
 You can either give your child a fish oil tablet or prepare them any of the following foods:

 - Albacore Tuna